 Where no flag has flown before

-To create Moonwalk, American artist Andy Warhol merged two of Armstrong’s official NASA photographs—one of Aldrin and one of the American flag.
-Then he silk-screened the composite image onto art paper, using the neon colors that define 1980s visual culture: hot pink, electric blue, lemon yellow.
+To create Moonwalk, American artist Andy Warhol merged two of Armstrong’s photographs—one of Aldrin and one of the American flag.
+Then he silk-screened the composite image onto art paper, using the neon colors that defined 1980s visual culture: shocking pink, electric blue, and fluorescent yellow.

 In the original NASA photo, Aldrin’s visor reflects Armstrong’s gear.
-But in Warhol’s print, the reflection transforms into the artist’s initials, emblazoned across the visor like a flash of lightning.
+In Warhol’s print, this reflection transforms into the artist’s initials, emblazoned across the visor like a flash of lightning.

-The American flag appears to be fluttering in the breeze, which is nonsensical because there is no wind on the moon.
-Consequently, the NASA photo led to a surge in conspiracy theories about the moon landing being a hoax, despite there being a simple explanation:
+The American flag appears to flutter in the breeze, which is nonsensical because the moon has no atmosphere.
+The NASA photo sparked a surge in conspiracy theories about the moon landing being a hoax, despite there being a simple explanation:

 It took both of us to set up the flag, and it was nearly a public relations disaster.
 A telescoping arm was supposed to keep the flag extended so it could be seen in photographs, but as hard as we tried, the telescope would not fully extend.
 Thus the flag, which should have been flat, now has a permanent wave.